DonnaThompson7/Module1-Challenge/README.md

 <br/>

 ## Summary of modifications:
-* Added alt attributes for image and icon elements
+* Added alt attributes for image and icon elements to improved accessibility
-* Ordered header attributes in proper sequence
 * Combined redundant code on the style sheet
-* substituted div for semantic elements where possible
+* Substituted semantic elements for div, where possible
-* need more semantic elements?
+* Added comments for readability to both the index file and style sheet
-* more concise descriptive title?
+* Created a concise descriptive title for the webpage
+* Added hover property on 3 links in header

 <br/>